 "Their vision is built for distance and speed, watching a mouse run across the field," she says.
 "Close up they're virtually blind 8 to 12 inches off their muzzle."

-Another reason cats are intrigued by the square?
+Another reason cats are intrigued?
 Pure feline curiosity.

 "If you put something new on the floor, a fair amount of cats would explore it," Delgado says.
 "Most indoor cats know every square foot of your home."